-The RHSBL (right hand side blacklist) blackhole.securitysage.com appears to have been created by Jeffrey Posluns and appears to have been around since at least August, 2004.
+The RHSBL (right hand side blocking list) blackhole.securitysage.com appears to have been created by Jeffrey Posluns and appears to have been around since at least August, 2004.

-Spamhaus ZEN is a composite blacklist run by the Spamhaus Project.
+Spamhaus ZEN is a composite blocking list run by the Spamhaus Project.
 This UK-based organization was created in 1998 by Steve Linford, and is maintained by a group of employees spread across the globe.